heycastawhat/homelabsite/README.md

 # homelabsite
-Homelab management for the SlitroLab
+this is a homelab management site you already know what you’re doing run it however you want vibe with the data

 ---
 # How to run